-Less than half of Poles, Slovaks and Hungarians think homosexuality should be accepted, study shows - Kafkadesk
+Less than half of Poles, Slovaks and Hungarians think homosexuality should be accepted, study shows

-Bratislava, Slovakia – Less than half of the population in Poland, Slovakia and Hungary believe homosexuality should be accepted by society, an international study by the Pew Research Centre shows.
+Bratislava, Slovakia – Less than half of Poles, Slovaks and Hungarians believe homosexuality should be accepted by society, an international study by the Pew Research Centre shows.

 Among V4 countries, the Czech Republic is the only one where a majority of respondents (59%) agree with the statement that homosexuality should be accepted by society, while 26% of Czechs think it shouldn’t.